Qar-Raz/BI-Analysis-of-Hotel-Booking-Cancellations/README.md

 This project was structured using the five stages of the Design Thinking framework to ensure a user-centric and problem-focused approach:

 1.  **Empathize:** The process began by gathering qualitative insights through an interview with a hotel marketing professional to understand the real-world context of booking cancellations.
-This helped build an empathy map and frame the problem from an industry perspective.

-2.  **Define:** Based on the initial research, the core problem was defined: "Cancellations are significantly affecting our revenue, and we need to check which hotel policies are affecting cancellations.
-It's not just the number of cancellations, but when they happen and who is cancelling."
+2.  **Define:** Based on initial research, the core problem was defined around identifying not just the number of cancellations, but the policies, timing, and customer types involved.

-3.  **Ideate:** This stage involved brainstorming key business questions and analytical paths.
-Queries were formulated to investigate high-value cancellations, the impact of lead time and seasonality, and the risk profiles of different market segments and distribution channels.
+3.  **Ideate:** This stage involved brainstorming key business questions and analytical paths to investigate high-value cancellations, seasonality, and segment risk.
 4.  **Prototype:** An interactive, multi-page dashboard was designed and built in Power BI to serve as the prototype.
-This dashboard was created to visualize the complex relationships between variables and tell a clear data story.

-5.  **Test:** The final dashboard allows for interactive exploration, enabling users (e.g., hotel managers) to filter data, test hypotheses, and derive their own insights, effectively testing the solution's ability to answer critical business questions.
+5.  **Test:** The final dashboard allows for interactive exploration, enabling users to filter data, test hypotheses, and derive their own insights.

 ---